krussll/etsysimplicity/_posts/2019-04-09-best-lawn-bowls-for-beginners.md

 ## How much do a set of lawn bowls cost?

-With brand new bowls costing upto £350 it is recommended to purchase a set of second hand bowls for your first set.
-Second hand bowls usually cost in the region of £30 - £120 making it a cost effective solution.
+**New bowls cost up to £350 so it is recommended to purchase a set of second hand bowls for your first set.
+Second hand bowls usually cost in the region of £30 - £120 making it a cost effective solution.**

 You can get second hand bowls from a variety of sources (<a href="/guide/second-hand-and-pre-loved-lawn-bowls">see our guide to second hand bowls</a>), however we recommend eBay as there is always a wide variety of stock, and you will get a better selection of models.